 Leino's first collection of poems, the light-hearted Maaliskuun lauluja, came out in 1896, when he was eighteen-years old.
 Later he turned from the free style to the meter and style of folklore.
 Tuonelan joutsen (1896), a Neo-romantic verse play, combined symbolism and folk poetry.
 After a journey to Russia Karelia and falling in love with a "nature child", Anni Tiihonen, Leino wrote Sata ja yksi laulua(1898).
 He started the work in Berlin.
 It included one of his most beloved poems, 'Hymyilevä Apollo', originally part three of the larger poetic work entitled 'Hymni'.
 Reinhold Roine's (pseudonym R.R.) review of the book in the newspaper Uusi Suometar was hostile.
 Later Leino published his 'Hymn' in Tuulikannel (1919), but to this version he had made small changes.
 For decades, the poem was heard on New Year's Eve radio broadcasts.
 Another popular poem, the resignated 'Nocture', was first published in Talvi-yö (1905).
 "I have stopped chasing Jack-o'-Lantern, / I hold gold from the Demon's mountain; / around me life tightens its ring, / time stops, the vane has ceased to swing; / the road before me through the gloom / is leading to the unknown room."

 After the Finnish Civil war Leino worked productively but on several occasions his efforts led to pathos and empty preaching.
 During this period there appeared Leirivalkeat (1917), Juhana Herttuan ja Catharina Jagellonican lauluja (1919), Ajatar (1920), Syreenien kukkiessa (1920), and Shemeikan murhe (1924).
-Leino also wrote plays, essays, contemporary novels, animal fables, and translated into Finnish works from such authors as Racine, Runeberg, Schiller, Anatole France, J.W. von Goethe, Dante, Rabindranath Tagore, Dante (Divine Comedy, 1912-14), and Corneille.
-His oeuvre includes 32 books of poetry, 25 plays, 25 novels, and 16 translations.
+Leino also wrote plays, essays, contemporary novels, animal fables, and translated into Finnish works from such authors as Racine, Runeberg, Schiller, Anatole France, J.W. von Goethe, Dante, Rabindranath Tagore, Dante, and Corneille.
+The cover for the translation of Dante's Jumalainen näytelmä (1912-14, Divine Comedy, 1912-14) was designed by Väinö Blomstedt, who had been a student at Paul Gauguin's private academy.
+Leino's oeuvre includes 32 books of poetry, 25 plays, 25 novels, and 16 translations.